dcbriccetti/RoomHelper-3000/README.md

 - Nickname abuse protection
     - Disable changes in various ways
 - Let teacher reset checkboxes
-- Let teacher disable checkboxes and disable them
+- Let teacher disable checkboxes
 - Make it easier to help students in order of them checking the box.
 Maybe a special marking for whoever is next.
 - Remove confusion where students think they have to push Set when they change checkbox settings